CloudNativeSDWAN/cnwan-reader/README.md

 ## OpenAPI Specification

-The CNWAN Reader acts as a *client*, sending detected changes in form of events to an external handler - an *Adaptor* - for processing.
+The CN-WAN Reader acts as a *client*, sending detected changes in form of events to an external handler - an *Adaptor* - for processing.
 Therefore, any program interested in receiving and processing these events must generate the *server* code starting from the OpenAPI specification, or you can just implement the appropriate endpoint in your already existing server.

-The specification, along with documentation on what you need to implement and what data is sent by the CNWAN Reader, is included in this repository at this [link](./api/README.md).
+The specification, along with documentation on what you need to implement and what data is sent by the CN-WAN Reader, is included in this repository at this [link](./api/README.md).

 To learn more about OpenAPI please take a look at [this repository](https://github.com/OAI/OpenAPI-Specification).